projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

    You now have a virtual disk image with a bootable Zephyr in ``zephyr.img``.
 If the Zephyr build system is not the ACRN Service VM, then you will need to transfer this image to the ACRN Service VM (via, e.g, a USB stick or network )

 #.
-Follow :ref:`kbl-nuc-sdc` to boot "The ACRN Service OS" based on Clear Linux OS 28620
+Follow XXX to boot "The ACRN Service OS" based on Clear Linux OS 28620
    (ACRN tag: acrn-2019w14.3-140000p)

+   .. important:: need to remove reference to Clear Linux and reference
+      to deleted document (use SDC mode on the NUC)

 #.
 Boot Zephyr as User VM